szweibel/workshops/catch-our-dhrift.md

 DHRIFT’s core workshops are always accessible from and usable on our website; however, its flexible framework also allows users to build their own customized, static DHRIFT sites and tailor them for a variety of situations, such as teaching an undergraduate or graduate class, hosting a week-long skills institute, or organizing a series of professional development workshops.
 DHRIFT facilitates an instructor or organizations’ ability to reproduce, adapt, and publish DH workshops with interactive, learner-focused features.
 All workshop content is accessible in the browser, avoiding the need for learners to install software or set up complex computing environments.

+While we realize everyone learns differently and no one tool can solve for the wide variety of possible hurdles for teaching and learning digital skills...
+DHRIFT is designed to be *flexible*.
+We have found that it can be useful in remote, in-person, and self-instructional modalities.
+It is designed to be accessible to learners of all backgrounds and skill levels, from beginners to more advanced users, but our content tends toward beginners.
+Whether you're new to digital humanities or an experienced practitioner, DHRIFT has something to offer you.

 ## Underlying Technologies

 DHRIFT is built on a few key technologies that make it easy to create, manage, and publish DH workshops.
 These technologies include: